Patrol Boat, River: Power

-The boats were powered by dual 220 hp Detroit Diesel 6V53N engines with Jacuzzi Brothers pump-jet drives.
+The boats were powered by dual 220 hp Detroit Diesel 6V53N engines with Jacuzzi Brothers 14YJ water-jet drives.
 The boats reached top speeds of 28.5 kn.

 Armament

-The boats have a comparatively heavy firepower for their size.

-Typical armament configuration included twin M2HB .50 caliber (12.7 mm) machine guns forward in a rotating shielded tub, a single rear M2HB, one or two M60 7.62 mm light machine guns mounted on the port and starboard sides and a Mk 19 grenade launcher.
-There was also a full complement of M16 Rifles, shotguns, .45 ACP handguns and hand grenades.
+The boats had a comparatively heavy firepower for their size.
+Typical armament configuration included twin M2HB .50 caliber (12.7 mm) machine guns forward in a rotating, shielded tub, a single rear M2HB, one or two M60 7.62 mm light machine guns mounted on the port and starboard sides, and a Mk 18 grenade launcher.
+There was also a full complement of M16 rifles, shotguns, .45 ACP handguns and hand grenades.
 Some had a "piggyback" arrangement, a .50 cal machine gun on top of an 81mm mortar; others had a bow-mounted Mk16 Mod 4 Colt 20 mm automatic cannon, derived from the AN/M3 version of the Hispano-Suiza HS.404 and also found on the LCMs and PBRs.

-The boats are not well protected, aside from some ceramic armor shielding for the machine gun pit, and some quarter-inch thick steel armor plate for the Coxswain's flat.
+The boats are not well protected, aside from some ceramic armor shielding for the machine gun pit, and some quarter-inch thick steel armor plate for the coxswain's flat.

 They were designed to rely on rapid acceleration, maneuverability, and speed to get out of dangerous situations.